Codesota · Guides · Prompting techniquesOriginal research · 100 samples · 9 frameworksPublished December 2025

 Few-shot alone, CoT alone, then combinations.
 Measure each.

-At your volume, what's the monthly cost difference?
+At your volume, what is the monthly cost difference?
 Is accuracy worth it?

 Track metrics over time.
 Model updates can change optimal strategy.